eliaabumanneh/Flight_Delay_Predict/readme.md

 In [Part 2.1](https://github.com/eliaabumanneh/Flight_Delay_Predict/blob/main/bin/Part_2.1_Modelling_Linear.ipynb), processed data was modelled using a linear model and XGBoost.
 The models were evaluated and compared based on a number of metrics.
 Despite it's interpretability, the linear model was not performant.
-Therefore, we attempt to model the data using a neural network was
+Therefore, we attempt to model the data using a neural network.